 Traffic light colours and phasing

 Traffic lights have the phasing red, green, yellow, red, and this applies whether they are at an intersection or a pedestrian crossing.
-There is no flashing yellow, no red plus yellow, and red always means stop (there’s no automatic free turn like there is in America).
+There is no red plus yellow, and red always means stop (there’s no automatic free turn like there is in America).
 You must stop at a red light and wait behind the line until it turns green.
 Even if there is no traffic or the lights haven’t changed because the traffic light induction loop has failed, you must not go through a red light.

 The only time you get a free turn left on a red light is if you see the following sign.
 You must stop at the line first, though.
 The image below also shows that the light has turned yellow.
 A yellow light means you must stop if it is possible to do so.

 A green light means you can go straight ahead, turn left (if there are no crossing pedestrians), and turn right (if you give way to traffic coming towards you).

 Before you drive through a green light you must make sure there is room for you on the other side of the intersection so that you don’t block traffic.
 If there is, wait behind the line until it’s clear to go.

 A flashing amber arrow means the lights are faulty and the give way rules apply.
 You can proceed if you give way to other vehicles, but only if the road you are turning into is clear of pedestrians.

 When the light turns yellow you must stop if it’s possible to do so.
 Therefore the amount of time that a yellow light is displayed is carefully timed depending on the road’s gradient and speed limit in order to give traffic enough time to stop.
 Too short and some traffic will not be able to stop before the line and will end up driving through a red light; too long and people learn that they can rush through the light, creating a danger then for other shorter-phased yellow lights.
 The phasing is roughly 1 second per 13kph with most urban intersection yellow phases between four and six seconds.